Why We Gather: Part I

 However, during the 4th and 5th centuries B.C., the word ekklesia held special significance.
 It was used to refer to an assembly of approximately 6,000 Athenian citizens.
 This group was summoned by herald as often as 30 to 40 times each year to make decisions affecting the public.
 When summoned, they had a civic responsibility to assemble on the Pnyx which was a hill to the southwest of the Acropolis in Athens.
 There, they would seek the common good of their city-state through deliberation and by voting on proposed decrees, treaties, laws, and elections.

-At the time there was no grammatical between these two meanings of ekklesia.
-It would have been like using the phrase “white house” to refer to either a white-colored house or the place where the President of the United States lives.
+If you were around at that time, you would have noticed no grammatical between these two meanings of ekklesia.
+It would have been like using the phrase “white house” to refer to either a white-colored house across the street or the place where the President of the United States lives.
 What was meant by ekklesia would have been derived from its context.
 Regardless, prior to Jesus, ekklesia carried no special connotation as a “group of Christians”.

 Among the gospels, Matthew is the only one where the word ekklesia is mentioned.
 It’s used in Matthew 16:18 where Jesus mentions that He will build his church.
 Of course, we run into the problem of trying to figure out the term that Jesus actually used since he likely spoke Aramaic before Matthew translated this event into Greek.
 But we know that Luke (in Acts), Paul, James, John, and the writer of Hebrews used ekklesia in their epistles to refer to the congregations of Christ’s people.

-Other Greek words could have been used to describe the church as a gathering.
+It’s interesting that there were other Greek words could have been used to describe the church as a gathering.
 For example, plethos (πλῆθος) indicates a large group of people.
 Theates (θεατές) refers to spectators or onlookers.
 Laos (λαός) refers to a collective group with a common purpose.
-But while any of these words could have been used, ekklesia was chosen to describe the Body of Christ.
+But despite this variety, ekklesia was chosen and consistently used to describe the Body of Christ.

 There are a couple of reasons why scholars believe the word ekklesia was chosen to refer to the church in scripture.
 One reason, suggested by Robert Farrar Capon, proposes that ekklesia was the obvious choice to describe assemblies under the new covenant based on how the Hebrew was translated into the Greek in the Septuagint.
 The Septuagint used the words ekklesia and synagoge to describe the assembly of Israel.
 Since the word synagoge had already been taken to describe the Jewish synagogue, they believe the New Testament writers used the only remaining word to describe the church (which they viewed as the fulfillment of Israel’s purpose) which was ekklesia